 - Bake at 400 degrees for 20-25 minutes.

-- Remove from oven.
-Sprinkle on Parmesan cheese, minced parsley and freshly ground pepper to taste.
+- Remove from the oven.
+Sprinkle on Parmesan cheese, minced parsley, and freshly ground pepper to taste.

 - Toss pasta and serve immediately.